First assessment phase

 - Discuss one of the three scientific publications provided by the Commission.
 The list of the papers will be available at the page "Rankings and Papers"

 The interview focuses on assessing the candidate’s ability to analyse data, knowledge of the technologies used, the research field and the ability to evaluate data in a given field.

-At the end of the second assessment phase, the Examination Committee will draw up a final ranking based on a comparative assessment of the candidates.
+At the end of the second assessment phase, the Admission Committee will draw up a final ranking based on a comparative assessment of the candidates.

 Candidates with a final score lower than 60% of the total score (100 points) will be considered non-eligible.

 There will be only one FINAL ranking, which will be updated after each further withdrawal and/or forfeiture.